clustervision/trinityX/doc/config_tool.rst

 - ``--hardstop``
     Hard stop: exit both the current post script and the configuration tool when any error of any form happens in the shell script.
 This may be overkill in a lot of cases as there are legitimate situations where a post script may not care about the return code of any command within, including an error, yet will be terminated.
 (Think of ``grep`` returning a non-zero code when the string doesn't match anything, for example.)

-- ``--yum-retry``
-    Retry installing the packages that failed to install the first time around.
-This is a workaround for some network issues that yum can encounter; usually re-running yum for those packages fixes the issue.
-It will only retry once, if anything is still missing afterwards it will display the usual error message.

 - ``--chroot <dir>``
     Apply the configuration(s) inside a chroot to ``<dir>``.
 This is the way through which node images are configured.
 Note that it is also possible to define a ``CHROOT`` variable in a configuration file, for the same purpose.
 If both are used, the command line flag will have precedence over the configuration file option.